-1. In the program structure, right-click the arrow pointing to the dependent Topic you want to remove.

-The arrow turns yellow (see image below).
+1. In the program structure, right-click the arrow pointing to the dependent topic you want to remove.
+The arrow turns yellow and a menu appears (see image below).

 2. Click Delete Trigger.
 The dependency is removed and the topic is no longer a dependent topic.